/

 Image credit: Zandri Gillespie

 JetRadar is a flight booking service.
 The search page contains even more information, filters, and variables.
-The layout has a standard fixed top bar with search parameters and scrollable part divided into two parts: filters and search results.
+The layout has a standard fixed top bar with search parameters and a scrollable part divided into two parts: filters and search results.

 Here you can also see what a typical Angular Material buttons look like.